 A. The text of the digital resource includes markup that declares the language of the content in a manner that is compatible with assistive technology.
-Fail Additional Information: No language is declared in the head of the page.
+Pass Additional Information: Language markup found.
 B. If the digital resource includes passages in a foreign language, these passages include markup that declares the language in a manner that is compatible with assistive technology.
-N/A Additional Information:
+N/A Additional Information: No foreign languages.